 Prefer to listen?
-Hear David Hicks, CEO of HomeVestors, in an FBR podcast.
+Hear David Hicks, CEO of HomeVestors, in an FBR audio below.

 Driving down some of America’s busiest highways, you will see many eye-catching billboards: cows writing EAT MORE CHIKIN’, giant golden arches, or a human-like gecko telling you to save more money on car insurance.
 But one billboard that simply can’t be missed, is the bright yellow WE BUY UGLY HOUSES® billboard, featuring a caveman (named UG).